 “Inglourious Basterds” isn’t a World War II movie, it’s a Quentin Tarantino World War II movie.
 Turning his fiendish screen alchemy to the combat genre, “Basterds” slides perfectly in line with the rest of Tarantino’s funky filmography, returning stupendous dialogue, dense plotting, anachronistic soundtrack selection, and fire-breathing performances to the screen.
 Perhaps not as whirlwind as the marketing suggests, “Basterds” heads elsewhere for inspiration, finding the art of intimidation and espionage even more thrilling than straightaway slaughter.
 It’s a patient, layered, stupefying doozy of a motion picture.
 Once again Tarantino has come to bend the staples of cinema, and the results are characteristically spectacular.

-Emily Hagins has adored movies for her entire life.
+Emily Hagins has loved movies for her entire life.
 Cinema has filled her soul, helped to form an unbreakable bond with her mother Meghan, and catapulted her artistic aspirations beyond mere passive observation.
-Emily Hagins is ready to make her first movie: a blood-n-guts zombie epic entitled “Pathogen.”
-It’ll take a cast of hundreds, citywide locations, endless hours of shooting, and a DeMille-like concentration to the finer points of storytelling.
-Emily Hagins is ready to achieve her lifelong dream.
-Emily Hagins is 12 years old.
+Emily Hagins is ready to make her first movie: the blood-and-guts zombie epic, “Pathogen.”
+It’ll take a large cast, citywide locations, endless hours of shooting, and a DeMille-like concentration on the finer points of storytelling.
+Emily is ready to achieve her lifelong dream.
+Emily is 12 years old.

 After returning home from a screening of the dramedy “Post Grad,” I was quite surprised to learn that the film wasn’t based on a book or a television series.
 It was just a screenplay, credited to Kelly Fremon, which makes the distracted, overstuffed narrative all the more confusing.
 1/3 post-collegiate woe, 1/3 wacky family suburban comedy, and 1/3 tepid romantic yearn, “Post Grad” hopes to be many things to many different audiences.
 It’s a meandering mess of a motion picture, enlivened by a few performances, but ultimately, and quite aggressively, ineffectual and dreary.